-Aamidor has had 10 short stories published in literary magazines in 2012 and 2013 and/or accepted for publication in 2014, including in Amoskeag: The Journal of Southern New Hampshire University; Chicago Quarterly Review; The Poydras Review; The Gettysburg Review (twice); Garbanzo Literary Journal; The Worcester Review: Grey Sparrow Journal; The Arkansas Review; and Black & White (a multicultural journal).
+Aamidor has had more than a dozen short stories published in literary magazines since 2012, including in Amoskeag: The Journal of Southern New Hampshire University; Chicago Quarterly Review; The Poydras Review; The Gettysburg Review (twice); Garbanzo Literary Journal; The Worcester Review: Grey Sparrow Journal; The Arkansas Review; The Antioch Review; and Black & White (a multicultural journal).
 Poydras and Grey Sparrow are available online; the others are hard copy literary magazines.

 Aamidor has had articles on writing and journalism published in Quill, the official magazine of The Society of Professional Journalists; Issues in Writing (published by the English Department at the University of Wisconsin-Stevens Point; and the Gateway Journalism Review (formerly St. Louis Journalism Review).
 In addition, he has been published in Asylum: The Radical Mental Health Magazine.